MdTanzil/edu-event/README.md

 ##  Project features

-* Use fairebase email and passwoed authentication and google authentication
+* Use firebase email and password authentication and google authentication
 *  Useing private route for some route
-* AoS and react-tsparticles package use for animation and react-helmet-async use for update title var
+* AoS and react-tsparticles package use for animation and react-helmet-async use for update title bar